Mongolian Armed Forces: Women in the Armed Forces

 More than 20 percent of the total personnel of the Armed Forces are women, who work mainly in communications, logistics and medical sectors.
 In addition, female members of the Armed Forces have been active in UN peacekeeping operations.
 Major N. Nyamjargal was the first female member of the Armed Forces to serve as a UN-mandated military observer in Western Sahara in 2007.
 A total of 12 women have served in the Western Sahara and Sierra Leone.

 Policies in recent years have been aimed at making female military service more equitable.
 Most women are assigned duties in the kitchen facilities and the barracks, as they are subject to many gender inequalities.

+In 2022, Bolor Ganbold became the first woman to attain the rank of brigadier general in the Armed Forces.
+She had previously been one of the first women to enlist in 1994.

 Military courts

 On 16 March 1921, a joint meeting of the Provisional People's Government and the members of the Central Committee of the MPRP decided to establish a "Military Judicial Office under the Ministry of Defense".
 In 1928, the government approved the “Charter of the Red Army Judiciary” and the Military Judiciary established under the Ministry of Justice.
 This was disbanded a year later and the Military College of the Supreme Court was established.
 It was composed of the Khovd Regional Military Court, the Eastern Military Court, and the Military Courts of the 1st Cavalry Division (Ulaanbaatar).
 The military court were referred to as "special courts" at the time and dealt with criminal and civil cases involving military personnel.
 In 1929, the Provisional Court and the General Military Court were dissolved, and the Military College of the Supreme Court was subordinated to the three former military units.
 The Military College was dissolved in 1954, and was re-established in 1971.

 In connection with the change in the staffing, the parliament ordered in 1993 the abolition of the All-Military Special Court and the Special Military Court of First Instance, transferring the assets used by the Military Courts to the General Council of the Judiciary.
 All activities of the Military Court system is supervised by the Military Collegium.